Types of Anxiety Disorders

 There are 6 main types of Anxiety Disorders:

 - Specific Phobias

-Each of the above type of Anxiety Disorder is characterised by specific behaviors, however, the common symptom shared by all is an excessive amount of irrational fear and worry.
+Each of the above types of Anxiety Disorders is characterised by specific behaviors.
+However, the common symptom shared by all is an excessive amount of irrational fear and worry.

 The following is a brief review of some of the characteristics of each of the above anxiety disorders.
-If you suspect that you have an anxiety disorder, please speak with your counsellor.
-Together, you would discuss the symptoms you are experiencing, and work out a plan on how you will tackle it, and get it under control
+If you suspect that you have an anxiety disorder, speak with one of our counsellors today.
+Together, you can discuss the symptoms you are experiencing, and work out a plan on how you can get it under control.

 Generalized Anxiety Disorder